iifl-logo

 The business activity of the Company is not covered under rule 3 of The Companies (Cost Records and Audit) Rules, 2014.
 Hence, the maintenance of cost records and requirement of cost audit under section 148(1) of the Companies Act, 2013 are not applicable.

-(i) Regulation 31-The Promoters shareholding has not been dematerialised to the extent of 0.22% of the total Promoters shareholding.
+Regulation 31-Shareholding of one promoter company has not been dematerialized to the extent of 0.16% of the total Promoters shareholding, since the company is under liquidation.

 Your Directors confirm that the Secretarial Standards issued by the Institute of Company Secretaries of India, have been complied with.